gianlucabertani/MAChineLearning/README.md

 - load/save of the network status;
 - single/double precision (needs recompilation, default is single precision).

 Internal code makes heavy use of vDSP and vecLib functions.
+Compared to the well-known Java library [Neuroph](http://neuroph.sourceforge.net), it is around 20 times faster.
 It is as fast as it can get on a CPU, but not as fast as it could get with OpenCL on a GPU.
 An OpenCL version may come in the future.

 ### Use on iOS